skip to content

 Photo: NOFO

-On 18 February, Equinor was notified by the Norwegian Coastal Administration about the discovery of oil lumps in Frøya.
-Analyses from SINTEF indicate that these findings are linked to an accidental discharge from the Njord A platform on 31 December, 2024.
+On 18 February, Equinor was informed by the Norwegian Coastal Administration about the discovery of oil lumps on Frøya.
+Analyses from SINTEF show that the oil lumps originate from an accidental discharge from the Njord A platform on 31 December 2024.

-The oil is in lumps, and no free-floating oil has been observed in the water.
-The oil lumps form because they contain wax compounds that crystallize at low temperatures.
+So far, oil lumps have only been observed onshore.
+During the inspection, no free-floating oil has been observed in the sea.
+The oil lumps form because the oil contains wax compounds that crystallize at low temperatures.

-Equinor is taking this incident very seriously and is systematically working to manage the situation and minimize the environmental impact from the unintended discharge.
+Equinor takes the incident very seriously and is working systematically to manage the situation and minimize the environmental impact of the accidental discharge.

 Where to report observations of oil lumps

-If you observe any oil lumps, please report the location to NOFO.
-Individuals should not attempt to pick up the oil lumps themselves.
+If you find or observe any oil lumps, do not attempt to pick up the oil lumps yourself.

 Observation portal (In Norwegian only)